Hyman S. Lehman: Biography

-Born into a prominent Texas family, Hyman Saul Lebman became an accomplished gunsmith and leather worker.
+Born in Odesa, Ukraine on January 22, 1903 to Jewish parents who would later immigrate with their son to the United States, and go on to become a prominent Texas family, Hyman Saul Lebman became an accomplished gunsmith and leather worker.
+Before his family moved to Texas, Lebman and his parents lived in St. Louis, Missouri for a time, where Hyman's sister Sarah was born in 1906.

+It is not known when exactly the Lebman family moved to Texas.
 During the 1930s, he opened a gun store and saddlery shop at 111 S. Flores Street in San Antonio.
 Lebman was frequently asked by his customers to secure unusual weapons, including the Thompson submachine gun built by Colt, which at the time could be ordered through the mail and purchased at gun or hardware stores.
 Soon, Lehman began customizing Colt pistols and other small arms, including conversion into fully automatic weapons.
 One of his Lebman's specialties was the "Baby machine gun", a Colt Model 1911 semi-automatic pistol in .45 Automatic or .38 Super, converted to full-auto fire.
 This machine pistol featured an extended magazine for increased ammunition capacity, a muzzle brake or compensator, and a fore grip adapted from the more familiar Thompson submachine gun.
 Lebman's son Marvin described his father's development of the Colt "machine pistol" concept:

 My father was Hyman S. Lebman (his name was not Harold, as quoted in the article), and I worked with him from the time I was 10 years old (1937) until he developed Alzheimers in 1976.
 He died in 1990.
 He told me many stories about the customers who he later found out were John Dillinger and Baby Face Nelson.
 He thought they were charming, wealthy, oil men who were interested in guns, and even invited them to his house for his wife to make them dinner when I was about 3 or 4.
 Our shop had a firing range in the basement, and when he was experimenting with a Model 1911 on full automatic, the 3rd or 4th round went off directly over head, through the floor, and I was visiting above at the time.
 It scared him so much that he invented and installed a compensator on the muzzle to control the recoil.
 At one time much later, when I was visiting Washington, DC, I made an appointment with the FBI, and they were happy to bring out their collection of my dad's guns for me to see.